 When Paul placed his hands on them, the Holy Spirit came on them, and they spoke in tongues and prophesied.
 (Acts 19:6)

 I pray in tongues often, and it is a tremendous blessing to me.
 I first spoke in tongues in a bus station in San Bernardino, late one Sunday evening, trying to get back to Bible School.
 I am such a cerebral person, God had to get me completely distracted before He could start me speaking in tongues.
 That was about 70 years ago.

-“Prophecy” is to be preferred over “tongues” in the assembling of Christians, except when unbelievers are present.
-But I must say, I never heard anyone prophesy in the assembling if they did not speak much in tongues in their private devotions.
+Prophecy is to be preferred over tongues in the assembling of Christians, except when unbelievers are present.
+But I must say, I never heard anyone prophesy in the assembling who did not speak much in tongues during private devotions.

 From my point of view, I believe it is helpful to speak miraculously in a foreign language when people to whom that language is native are present.
 This is what took place at the birth of the Christian Church.

 A second purpose for speaking in tongues is as a witness that the speaker has been filled with God’s Spirit.
-As I said previously, old-time Pentecostal preachers insisted that an individual did not have the Spirit of God until they spoke in tongues.
+As I said previously, old-time Pentecostal preachers insisted that an individual did not have the Spirit of God until he or she spoke in tongues.

 An example of tongues as a witness of the Spirit is as follows:

 While Peter was still speaking these words, the Holy Spirit came on all who heard the message.
 The circumcised believers who had come with Peter were astonished that the gift of the Holy Spirit had been poured out even on Gentiles.
 For they heard them speaking in tongues and praising God.
 (Acts 10:44-46)

 “Then I remembered what the Lord had said: ‘John baptized with water, but you will be baptized with the Holy Spirit.’
 So if God gave them the same gift he gave us who believed in the Lord Jesus Christ, who was I to think that I could stand in God’s way?”
 (Acts 11:16,17)